lillycat332/NitrogenApp/README.md

 # Why?

-Because 90% of the "spec apps" on the app store are fake, and the ones that aren't suck or aren't visually appealing.
-Apps should fit the platform they are on, and Nitrogen aims to do this by using entirely SwiftUI.
-I used the BSD License because I believe GPL is not truly FOSS, and BSD is much better in this regard, providing forks and projects borrowing code to pick a different license as BSD is not viral like GPL.
+Because 90% of the "spec apps" on the app store are fake, and the ones that aren't don't fit my needs and aren't visually appealing.
+Apps should fit the platform they are on, and Nitrogen aims to do this by using entirely native Swift code and SwiftUI.

-#
+# Why BSD?
+Why not [insert other license]?

+I used the BSD License because I believe GPL is not truly FOSS due to it's viral license, and BSD is much better in this regard.